Jybbs/Thermur/README.md

     -   **WRF-Fire / FARSITE**: We will use output from coupled weather-wildfire models like WRF-Fire [^20] and fire-spread simulators like FARSITE.
 These provide 3D gridded data of wind velocity, temperature, and heat flux at resolutions down to a few meters.
 The underlying physics, often based on semi-empirical models like the Rothermel spread equations [^21], provides a realistic basis for the environmental dynamics the swarm will face.

-    -   **Large-Eddy Simulation (LES) Plume Data**: For fine-scale turbulence, we will leverage public datasets of wildfire plumes, such as the 40 GB library from Moisseeva (2020) [^22], which captures the Kelvin-Helmholtz instabilities and turbulent eddies critical for firefighter safety.
+    -   **Large-Eddy Simulation (LES) Plume Data**: For fine-scale turbulence, we will leverage the WRF-SFIRE dataset from Moisseeva & Stull (2020) [^22], containing 147 high-resolution simulations that capture the Kelvin-Helmholtz instabilities and turbulent eddies critical for firefighter safety.

 2.  **UAV Thermal Telemetry**: To ground our thermal models in physical reality, we will use open-source datasets from drone flights in heated environments.